epogrebnyak/abacus/accounting.md

 ## Balance sheet and income statement

-Balance sheet and income statement are published financial reporting forms, their equations are the following:
+Balance sheet and income statement equations are the following:

 ```
 Assets = Capital + Liabilities                        (1)
 Profit = Income - Expenses                            (2)
 ```

-`(1)` shows the state of balance sheets at period end, after closing entries are completed.
+`(1)` shows the state of balance sheets at reporting period end, after closing entries are completed.
 It is also known as the [accounting identity][acc_i].

 [acc_i]: https://en.wikipedia.org/wiki/Accounting_identity

-Balance sheet `(1)` is always an instanteneous snapshot at a single point in time and while profit `(2)` is always accumulated over a period of time.

 ## Trial balance

-To keep track of events with the period before closing entries the following equation is helpful.
+Within the reporting period before closing entries the following equation is valid.

 ```
 Assets = Capital + Profit + Liabilities                (3)
 ```

 Why is profit recorded on the same side as capital?
 Here is one possible explaination.
 Profit is an increment of capital invested into the firm, so it appears next to equity.
-When no dividends are paid, all of the current profit will add to retained earnings, which is a component of capital.
+When no dividends are paid, all of the current profit will add up to retained earnings, which is a component of capital.

 Substituting `(2)` into `(3)` we get: